rithvik4/Pokedex-Web-App/README.md

 # Pokedex Web App

 A simple Pokedex web application built with React and PokeAPI.
+Browse and explore detailed information about Pokemon, including their stats.
+Features a clean and intuitive user interface with the ability to load more Pokemon as you explore the vast world of Pokemon!

 ## Table of Contents